alphadeveloper622/Vue3-Chartjs-TailWind-Vite/README.md

 ## Adding repo as a submodule
 To add this repo as a subfolder of an existing git repository use the `git submodule add` command.

-For example, the below command was used to add this repo to the ReSight Dashboard repository:
+For example, the below command was used to add this repo to the Sharon Dashboard repository:
 ```
-git submodule add git@bitbucket.org:coopdigity/vue-ui-components.git ./ReSight.Dash/Content/vue`
+git submodule add git@bitbucket.org:karsten/vue-ui-components.git ./Sharon.Dash/Content/vue`
 ```

 Once a submodule has been added to a branch, other can checkout and pull the submodule by running the update command: